 Gameplay is based upon Issac Newton's Third Law of Motion, that "for every action, there is an equal and opposite reaction."

-In order to move, the player must jettison matter from within his or her own mote.
+In order to move, the player must jettison matter from their own mote, pushing them away from the matter they expel.
 This creates an element of strategy to the game.
 Release too much, and the player's mote will be too small to absorb anything; release too little, and the mote can't be controlled.

 The music in Osmos is an ambient, electric-themed collection from the works of the artists Gas/High Skies, Julien Neto and Loscil.

 There are several types of objects in Osmos - called motes - each has its own unique properties.

 The Player The mote over which the player has control.
 It grows larger as it absorbs and smaller as it releases matter or brushes up against larger motes.

 The Standard Mote This is the average mote in the game.
 All motes larger than the player's mote start with a red tint, and, as the player approaches the same size, they turn purple.
 Eventually, when they can be easily absorbed by the player, they turn bright blue.
 Standard motes have no mind of their own, but sometimes are given a starting velocity.
 They either absorb or are absorbed by any motes they encounter.